 Skip to Content

 I saw that there aren’t too many travelers on the Internet writing about traveling to Skopje, so since it is my native city I decided to write this Skopje travel guide.
-After all who can give you better information about a city than a local, right?
+After all who can give you better information about a city then local people, right?

 Skopje travel guide